 In a very short summery, it is the inability for the nervous system to maintain homeostasis.
-This results in chronic stress and is so overwhelming that the immune system gets stuck in a negative loop.
+This results in chronic stress and is so overwhelming that the immune system and other bodily systems get stuck in a negative loop.
 After a while it gets harder and harder to get out of the ‘fight or flight mode’.
 The accumulated stress is stored in the body and creates all kinds of symptoms next to complete exhaustion.
 Eventually a person with ME/CFS experiences a burn-out due to this state of being and a depression is also likely to be experienced on top of all the complaints.

 Most people I talk with, have doubt whether they have ME/CFS or not.
 The symptoms can vary from person to person and the clinical picture of the symptoms seem very capricious at times.
 This means that there are so many ups and downs in the condition and so many variations, that it is hard to keep track of things and create a recovery routine.